 Enrichment in the classroom for all students

 Alongside our extension activities for Senior School students, we continue our personalised approach to learning by offering enrichment activities to all students.
-Some of these are classroom based; others form part of our co-curricular programme.
+Some of these are classroom based; others form part of our co-curricular program.

 In addition to the copious opportunities for participation in sport and the performing arts, special interest groups at the Senior School include Book Club, Chess Club, Debating Club, Politics Committee, Science and Technology Committee, and more.